 26And he called one of the servants to him and inquired what these things meant.

-27And he said to him, ‘Your brother is here, and your father has killed the fatted calf because he has received him safe and sound.’
+27And he said to him, ‘Your brother has come, and your father has killed the fatted calf because he has received him safe and sound.’

-28But he was enraged, and would not go in.
-And his father came out and began to entreat him.
+28But he became enraged, and would not go in.
+And his father came out and pleaded with him.

 30But when this son of yours came—the one who has devoured your living with prostitutes—you killed the fatted calf for him.’